idexio/idex-sdk-js/README.md

 #### getBalances

-Ger asset quantity data (positions) held by a wallet on the exchange
+Get asset quantity data (positions) held by a wallet on the exchange

 ##### Parameters